junxit/us-congress-bills-115/bill.md

 > - **(b)** *Reports to Congress* The Secretary shall submit to Congress the following reports:
 >   - **(1)** *Interim performance report* Not later than 2 years after the date the pilot program is implemented, an interim report on the performance of such program.
 >   - **(2)** *Final performance report* Not later than 18 months after the date of the completion of the pilot program, a final evaluation on the effectiveness of the pilot program.
 The report shall include the following:
->     - **(A)** An evaluation of the extent to which health care fraud schemes were affected by the use of smart card technology.
+>     - **(A)** An evaluation of the effect of the pilot program on potential fraud under the insurance programs established under this title.
 >     - **(B)** A description of any barriers to implementation of the pilot program.
 >     - **(C)** Participant feedback on the pilot program.
 >     - **(D)** Recommendations regarding the future use of smart cards to address fraud under this title.